synalogik-mike/arango-driver/README.md

 ArangoDocument <- ArangoDocument %>% aRango::execute()
 ```

 Returns the documents that matches the given filters.
-A filter can be
+The filters passed as parameters are converted in strings that will be added in the query.
+So assigments are converted into equality filter, a=1 in "a==1", for **comparison operators you MUST USE** the following operators:

 * id %lt% expr: "id < value"
 * id %leq% expr: "id <= value"